Introduction to financial incentives for renewable energy and energy saving

 - Non-domestic RHI: this is an incentive scheme for all non-domestic installations.

 The Green Deal aims to make energy efficiency measures available to all by taking away the upfront cost.
 As long as the expected financial savings in lower energy bills are equal to or greater than the cost of the energy efficiency measures installed, you are eligible.
-It is currently available in the domestic market, and is expected to roll out for non-domestic in due course.
+The Green Deal Finance Company stopped offering new loans in July 2015.
+However, the loan book has been sold to investors, so this pay-as-you-save scheme may yet be revived in 2017.

 There are occasionally other grants and financial support available.
 For more information contact: